Sean Patton

-Sean Patton (born 25 July 2006) is an Irish professional footballer who plays as a striker for the Reading Academy.
-He has previously played for Derry City and on loan for Finn Harps.
+Sean Joseph Patton (born 25 July 2006) is an Irish professional footballer who plays as a striker for Reading.
+Previously, Patton has played for Derry City and had loan spells at both Finn Harps and Aldershot Town.

 Club career

 Youth career

 Patton grew up in Drumkeen, County Donegal, and played for the Finn Harps under-15 side in 2020.
 The following year he graduated to their under-17 team, before signing for Derry City in 2022.
 Patton made appearances for both their under-17 and under-19 teams in 2022 and 2023, scoring 26 goals in 27 games.

 Derry City

 Patton signed his first professional contract with Derry City in August 2022.
 Patton made his League of Ireland Premier Division debut for the club against UCD in May 2023.

 He signed a 3-year contract extension with Derry City in July 2024 and joined Finn Harps on loan for the remainder of their 2024 League of Ireland First Division season.
 He scored his first senior goal against Kerry on his debut for Finn Harps.
 He went on trial to Portsmouth later that month.
 Patton returned to Derry City at the conclusion of the 2024 season, having made 13 appearances and scored 1 goal in the First Division.

 Patton was given the squad number 32 for the 2025 season, and played a greater role than before in pre-season, scoring a hat-trick against Sligo Rovers.
 He was identified as one of the most promising young talents in the League of Ireland at the beginning of the season.